Ti'inik

 Ti'inik, also transliterated Ti’innik (تعنّك), or Ta'anakh/Taanach (תַּעְנַךְ), is a Palestinian village, located 13 km northwest of the city of Jenin in the northern West Bank.

+The village is located on the slopes of an archaeological tell identified with the biblical city of Ta'anach, which has seen intermittent habitation spanning 5000 years.

 According to the Palestinian Central Bureau of Statistics, the village had a population of 1,095 inhabitants in mid-year 2006.

-Antiquity
+History

-Tell Ta'annek/Tel Ta'anach: Bronze Age to Abbasid period
+Tell Ta'annek/Tel Ta'anach: Bronze and Iron Ages

 Just to the north of Ti'inik is a 40-metre-high mound which was the site of the biblical city of Taanach or Tanach (תַּעֲנָךְ; Θαναάχ and Θανάκ), a Levitical city allocated to the Kohathites.
+During Iron Age II, Ta'anach was a city in the Kingdom of Israel.
+Archaeologist William G. Dever estimates the city's population to have ranged between 500 and 1,000 people during the 9th and 8th centuries BCE.

 Excavations at the tell were carried out by Albert Glock mostly during the 1970s and 1980s.
 Twelve Akkadian cuneiform tablets were found here.
 Approximately one third of the names on these tablets are of Hurrian origin, indicating a significant northern ethnic presence.

-Pottery remains from the Roman, Byzantine, and the Middle Ages have been found here.
-The main remains visible today are of an 11th-century Abbasid palace.
+Roman to Mamluk periods

+In Roman, Byzantine and Early Islamic times, the inhabited site was located on the lower slopes rather than the tell itself.